-The Covid-19 outbreak shifted that perspective.
-3D printing tech had the opportunity to put its flexibility and adaptability to use in matching rapidly changing demand.
+The Covid-19 outbreak has shifted that perspective.
+3D printing tech has had the opportunity to put its flexibility and adaptability to use in matching rapidly changing demand.

-The most prominent example was in healthcare equipment manufacturing, which struggled to scale up production to meet the drastically increased demand for critical equipment including respirators, face masks, and testing swabs.
-3D printing providers stepped up to help fill in the gaps.
+The most prominent example has been seen in healthcare equipment manufacturing, which has struggled to scale up production to meet the drastically increased demand for critical equipment including respirators, face masks, and testing swabs.
+3D printing providers have stepped up to help fill in the gaps.

 UNYQ, which manufactures 3D-printed prostheses for amputees, also converted its facilities to support emergency medical supplies manufacturing.

 Another company, Origin, was one of four 3D printing companies that received authorization to provide 3D-printed medical equipment directly to healthcare providers.
 “With 3D printing, we can bring new designs to the market very quickly, and [the quality of the printers] are good enough to print things that work in the field,” noted Chris Prucha, founder and CEO of Origin.